Settlement of £225,000 achieved for woman injured in road traffic accident

 The driver at fault accepted primary liability but, as our client had not been wearing a seat-belt, initially suggested her negligence contributed to her injuries.
 However, her husband’s car was a sports coupe so our client’s legs fitted snugly between the seats while she was sitting in the back, and with the help of a seat-belt expert we were able to establish that wearing a seat-belt would have made no difference to most of the injuries she sustained.

-Led by Claire Watson our personal injury team built up a persuasive body of medical evidence covering the orthopaedic treatment, orthotics, psychiatry, care aids and equipment our client had required, but the case was hard-fought.
+Our personal injury team built up a persuasive body of medical evidence covering the orthopaedic treatment, orthotics, psychiatry, care aids and equipment our client had required, but the case was hard-fought.
 Eventually, six years after our client was injured in that fateful car crash, we were able to negotiate an out-of-court settlement for £225,000 on her behalf, having ensured she was supported as much as possible every step of the way throughout her complex claim.

 To find out how our personal injury solicitors could help you or a loved one, click here, call our Chichester offices on 01243 786668, write in confidence to our personal injury team at firstname.lastname@example.org, or contact our specialists directly using the details shown.